 - Your A/C system briefly lost power several times

-- Your A/C ran longer than expected
+- Your A/C ran longer than before

-- Your heat pump is not efficient
+- Your heat pump has a potential problem

 - Filter reminders (based on run time)